gufett0/p2p-review-protocol/README.md

-# mesposito_CDP
+# CDP Project
 ## Introduction
-`peer-to-peer review` is a proof of concept exercise that shows how a decentralized, blockchain-based system could be used to establish the quality and credibility of academic papers.
-By allowing a large number of reviewers (i.e. identified peers) to participate in a transparent way, the system aims at incentivizing a thorough and honest feedback without the need of centralized authorities or intermediaries (e.g journals, peer-review platforms, conference organizers).
-For more information on promoting transparency, inclusivity, and accountability in the peer review process, you can learn more about open peer review.
+A "peer-to-peer review" is a proof of concept exercise that shows how a decentralized, blockchain-based system could be used to establish the quality and credibility of academic papers.
+By allowing a large number of reviewers (i.e. identified peers) to participate in a transparent way, the system aims at incentivizing a thorough and honest behaviour without the need of centralized authorities or intermediaries (e.g journals, peer-review platforms, conference organizers).
+For more information on promoting transparency, inclusivity, and accountability in the peer review process, you can learn more about [open peer review](https://www.fosteropenscience.eu/learning/open-peer-review/#/id/5a17e150c2af651d1e3b1bce).

-#### Review process
+Here:
+- <b>Transparency</b> is guaranteed by the Cardano blockchain history, where information like reviewer's final decision, a link to the documents in a  decentralized version control system (e.g. ipfs textile bucket), number of paper revisions and the reviewer's public key hash (or a name handle for a more transparent solution) is stored and retrievable (e.g. by [Blockfrost query](https://docs.blockfrost.io/#tag/Cardano-Scripts/paths/%7E1scripts%7E1datum%7E1%7Bdatum_hash%7D/get));

+- <b>Inclusivity</b> is fostered by allowing any peer, i.e., accredited subject matter expert, to voluntarily participate in the reviewing process, rather than being limited to a pre-selected number based on internal decisions made by the editors;

+- <b>Accountability</b> is achieved by requiring reviewers to place a predefined stake that they may lose if they fail to meet their reviewing responsibilities and deadlines.

+## Reviewing Process

+The below state diagram shows the various steps of the reviewing process (endpoints grey area) where <i>Datums</i> and <i>Redeemers</i> are depicted in the state boxes and tranistion lines respectively.
+Finally,

 ```mermaid